abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 language: "en"
 title: Learning French
 intro: My experience with learning French and how I actually became confident enough to speak
+description: My experience with learning French and how I actually became confident enough to speak
 publishedDate: 2024-05-26
 ---